bholmesdev/simple-stack/CONTRIBUTING.md

 ## Making a Pull Request

-When making a pull request, be sure to add a changeset when a package has changed.
-Non-packages (`examples/*`) do not need changesets.
+When requesting a change to a simple stack package, be sure to add a [changeset](https://github.com/changesets/changesets?tab=readme-ov-file#how-do-we-do-that).
+This is used to specify the version bump for the package, and to update the package CHANGELOG with a description of the change.
+Note that changes to examples (`examples/*`) do not need changesets.

+To create a new changeset, run the following command:

 ```bash
 pnpm exec changeset
 ```

+Then, provide a brief description of the change.
+Be sure to focus on the _user-facing change_ (the what), rather than describing _technical implementation_ (the how).

+❌ Apply response headers using the `{ headers }` object in the middleware function.
+✅ Fix the missing `text/html` header for Astro routes.